montrealjug/billetterie/src/main/java/org/montrealjug/billetterie/email/README.md

 Especially `Outlook (classic)` is a massive **PAIN** because it uses `Word` html rendering engine (😱🤦🤷).
 This situation has spawned an entire industry of tools and services to ensure that `Outlook (classic)` behaves as expected.
 Don't go through this rabbit hole, there's nothing valuable to learn there.
 If you're lucky enough to never have suffered the `IE` pain to code webapps, you can experiment it with `html` email and `Outlook (classic)`.
-Trigger warning for everyone that has suffered the `IE` pain coding webapps a decade ago...
+Trigger warning for everyone who has suffered the `IE` pain coding webapps a decade ago...
 The only good news is that `Outlook (new)` almost follows standards...

 To check rendering in an email client: